SeisSol/SeisSol/Documentation/build-dependencies.rst

   - libxsmm (== 1.17 if using inline-assembly (LIBXSMM); otherwise >= 1.17 (LIBXSMM_JIT))
   - PSpaMM
-- (optional, recommended) mesh partitioning
+- (optional, recommended) a mesh partitioning library

   - ParMETIS (needs METIS and sometimes GKLib to be installed as well)
   - ParHIP